Constipation? How does Chinese medicine explain this, and what you can do about it?

 If yin is deficient, you get a low-grade heating process, making you a little dry-mouthed or thirsty: but this ‘thirst’ is easily slaked by a few sips of water, or something cold in your mouth.
 Also, the ‘heat’ can in time make your stools drier and harder to shift, but even so, without much odour.
 For more in general about this, click on yin deficiency.

 As they are dry, probably you have too much yang: excess yang.

 However, just possibly you could get dry stools with deficient yin, so how would you know?

 Excess Yang-type stools

-With excess yang, you'll often feel hot in yourself, often thirsty - for lots of water/liquid, your urine will be dark and less than normal, your mouth dry and close friends may tell you that your breath is strong, if not foul.
+With excess yang, you’ll often feel hot in yourself, often thirsty – for lots of water/liquid, your urine will be dark and reduced in quantity, your mouth dry and close friends may tell you that your breath is strong, if not foul.
 Being a hot person, your face may be red.
-If you've had this for a while, your abdomen will hurt until you can pass the stools.
+If you’ve had this for a while, your abdomen will hurt until you can pass the stools.

 Your skin may smell.

 Younger people tend to have excess yang.

 To confirm this state of excess yang, check your tongue and pulse.
 Your tongue will be red and may be covered in a yellow fur, and your pulse will be faster than normal.